angulardart/site-angulardart/src/angular/guide/index.md

 ## Code samples

 Each page includes code snippets from a sample app that accompanies the page.
-You can reuse these snippets in your applications.
+You can reuse these snippets in your apps.

 Look for a link to a running version of that sample, often near the top of the page, such as this <live-example name="architecture"></live-example> from the [Architecture](guide/architecture) page.